R9MX4/optimization/README.md

 T means Connect point 1 to 24, 24 to 2, ect..

-5. Input the coordinates of selected stations to AUTOCAD/point.txt
+5.Input the coordinates of selected stations to AUTOCAD/point.txt

 Input the coordinates of Minimum spanning tree to AUTOCAD/line.txt